RicciLiao/x-dynamic-aop-component/README.md

 }
 ```

-Define your aspect class and extends `DynamicAspect.class`.
+Define your aspect class and extends `DynamicAspect.class`, then override the method which you want.

 ---